Carnal (album)

 Carnal is the seventh studio album by the American rock band Nothing More, released on June 28, 2024.

-Style and composition
+Style, writing, and composition

 Carnal is primarily a modern rock and alternative metal album, with several songs having more pop influences.
 The album contains ten full-length songs with five shorter interludes featuring samples of speeches by philosopher Alan Watts.
 Similar to the band's previous releases, Carnal deals with themes of fear, hardship, and persistence.